skinne14/osc-root/app/_faq/hope/implementation.md

 ---
-q: Who decides other aspects of the fund’s implementation?
+q: Who decides other aspects of the fund's implementation?
 order: 8
 anchor: implementation
 type: other